 As a result of our operations, we file income tax returns in various jurisdictions including U.S. federal, U.S. state and foreign jurisdictions.
 We are routinely subject to examination by taxing authorities in these various jurisdictions.
-Our U.S. tax matters for the years 2001 through 2015 remain subject to examination by the Internal Revenue Service ("IRS") due to our NOL carryforwards.
-Our U.S. tax matters for the years 2001 through 2015 remain subject to examination by various state and local tax jurisdictions due to our NOL carryforwards.
-Our tax matters for the years 2009 through 2015 remain subject to examination by the respective foreign tax jurisdiction authorities.
+Our U.S. tax matters for the years 2001 through 2016 remain subject to examination by the Internal Revenue Service ("IRS") due to our NOL carry-forwards.
+Our U.S. tax matters for the years 2001 through 2016 remain subject to examination by various state and local tax jurisdictions due to our NOL carry-forwards.
+Our tax matters for the years 2009 through 2016 remain subject to examination by the respective foreign tax jurisdiction authorities.

-Note 12 - 401(k) Retirement Benefit Plan
+Note 10 - 401(k) Retirement Benefit Plan

 We maintain a defined contribution 401(k) plan covering substantially all employees.
 Employees can contribute a portion of their salary or wages as prescribed under Section 401(k) of the Internal Revenue Code and, subject to certain limitations, we may, at the discretion of our Board of Directors, authorize an employer contribution based on a portion of the employees' contributions.
-Since January 2010, we have matched 50% on the first 4% contributed by an employee, or a maximum of 2% of the employee's income.
-For 2015 and 2014, we contributed \$201 and \$164, respectively, to the 401(k) plan.
+Since January 2010, we have matched 50% on the first 4% contributed by an employee, or a maximum of 2% of the employees's income.
+For 2016 and 2015, we contributed \$191 and \$201, respectively, to the 401(k) plan.

-Note 13 - Business Segment Information
+Note 11 - Business Segment Information

 We report our results in two operating segments: Battery & Energy Products and Communications Systems.
-The Battery & Energy Products segment includes: lithium 9-volt, cylindrical and various other non-rechargeable batteries, in addition to rechargeable batteries, uninterruptable power supplies, charging systems and accessories.
+The Battery & Energy Products segment includes: Lithium 9-volt, cylindrical and various other non-rechargeable batteries, in addition to rechargeable batteries, uninterruptable power supplies, charging systems and accessories.
 The Communications Systems segment includes: RF amplifiers, power supplies, cable and connector assemblies, amplified speakers, equipment mounts, case equipment, integrated communication system kits and communications and electronics systems design.
 We believe that reporting performance at the gross profit level is the best indicator of segment performance.
 As such we report segment performance at the gross profit level and operating expenses as Corporate charges.